AutoLingo/autolingo/README.md

 # Compatible browsers
 Works on Google Chrome and https://.

-## Enter the following commands in your terminal to run this project.git
+## Enter the following commands in your terminal to run this project
 ```
 npm install
 npm run build